cncf/tag-security/governance/roles.md

 that role for some time informally, then proposed as an on-going role by Pull Request which must be approved by a majority of Chairs.
 Process clarifications are welcome and PRs can be approved by any single Chair.

-Members fulfilling any Roles in SIG-Security are responsible for understanding and abiding the by the [governance](./) and policies defined in this group.
-This commitment and execution of understanding includes not only commits to the repo, but also to any approvals or direction required by their Role.

-**Write access to the repo**: Where applicable, the following roles define specific areas of the repo or actions on issues where changes require write access.
-In any case, governance is not enforced by access permissions, but rather by members who are expected to thoughtfully consider their actions to support the group.

-**Github permissions note**: Facilitation roles are identified in [github settings](/.github/settings.yaml) which grants Github permissions.
-Pull Requests to appoint members to new Roles must be approved by at least one Chair, along with whatever additional process, if any, is described in this document.
-When a member has multiple roles, the additional role that does not require additional access are noted in a comment.
-PRs to remove someone from a role must be approved by the person themselves or a majority of Chairs.

 ### Security assessment facilitator